 To check your exercise habits, evaluate if you've felt depressed, been unusually fatigued, or experienced increased illness or injury.
 Perhaps you've begun choosing exercise over other activities, like getting together with friends or family or going out to eat.
-Maybe you have difficulty skipping even 1 day of exercise, which may be causing problems at work as well.
+Maybe you have difficulty skipping even one day of exercise, which may be causing problems at work as well.

 Problems with eating habits may manifest themselves in behavioral problems.
 Notice if you've begun isolating yourself from people and eating alone.
 Have you started getting into patterns with your eating, such as never eating certain foods together or pushing food around on your plate?
 Do you think about food constantly?
 Have you divided food into good and bad categories and eat only good foods?
 If so, you may have a problem.